Arriving at CoxHealth

 This type of block is accomplished by placing anesthetic medications into the spinal or epidural space to numb the lower body.
 The spinal anesthesia is particularly well suited for certain surgical procedures performed below the waist.
 The epidural is most commonly used for childbirth.
 With some procedures the epidural may be used for pain control after surgery.

 This is the most common type of anesthesia used for surgery.
 You will be made unconscious prior to and during your surgery with intravenous medications.
 Anesthetics enter the bloodstream and are transported to the brain where they act on nerve centers to cancel pain impulses in the nervous system.
 A tube is inserted into the mouth or nose to maintain an open airway.
 When your surgery is finished, the medications are stopped, and you will begin to awaken from the anesthesia.

 After your surgery you will be taken to the PACU (Post Anesthesia Care Unit), also known as the Recovery Room.
 Or if medically necessary, you will be taken to the Intensive Care Unit (ICU).
 However, if you have a local anesthetic with sedation you may skip the PACU and return to the Same Day Surgery area.

 In PACU, a nurse will monitor your vital signs and you may receive oxygen to help you wake up.
-When you begin to wake up and your vital signs are stable you will be taken to your room where your family/friend may be with you.
-If you have an outpatient procedure, you will be taken back to a room in Same Day Surgery and your family/friend may be with you then.
+When you begin to wake up and your vital signs are stable, you will be taken to your room where your family or friend may be with you.
+If you have an outpatient procedure, you will be taken back to a room in Same Day Surgery and your family or friend may be with you then.

 On the day of surgery, your family or friends can check with the staff at the surgery waiting room desk for additional information.
 Your recovery time will depend upon the type of procedure you have undergone and the anesthesia used.